stanwood/Stanwood_Core_iOS/README.md

 - `Stanwood.Objects` has been renamed to `Stanwood.Elements` to follow Swift naming conventions.
 - Adding `cellType(forItemAt:)` to `DataType` protocol to hanndle `cellForItem` in the abstract level.
-- Adding `SourceTypePresentable` to suport Stanwood Architecture 1.0
+- Adding `SourceTypePresentable` to support Stanwood Architecture 1.0
 - Adding `UITestingCore` bridge for `StanwoodUITestingCore` framework

 ### 0.2.2